fuchien/meli/README.md

 ## Description and solution

-The frontend application will receive input text or search query, so request to backend API and show all of items.
+The frontend application will receive input text or search query, that will request to backend API and show all of items.

 _Technologies_